wallarm/product-documentation/docs/latest/updating-migrating/ingress-controller.md

 ## Updating

+1. Inform [Wallarm technical support](mailto:support@wallarm.com) that you are updating WAF node modules up to 3.0 and ask to enable new IP lists logic for your Wallarm account.
+When new IP lists logic is enabled, please open the Wallarm Console and ensure that the section [**IP lists**](../user-guides/ip-lists/overview.md) is available.
-1. Clone new Helm chart version from the Wallarm repository:
+2. Clone new Helm chart version from the Wallarm repository:

     ```bash
     git clone https://github.com/wallarm/ingress-chart --branch 3.0.0-2 --single-branch
     ```
-2. Update the previous Helm chart:
+3. Update the previous Helm chart:

     === "EU Cloud"
         ``` bash